Welcome to the new KidsHealth website! See what is new.

-Key points to remember about hand, foot and mouth disease
+Key points about hand, foot and mouth disease

-• hand, foot and mouth disease is a common viral illness in children
+• hand, foot and mouth disease is a common viral illness in tamariki (children)

 • they may get red or fluid-filled blisters on their hands and feet or other parts of their body

-• children may also get painful red blisters in their mouth
+• tamariki may also get painful red blisters in and around their mouth

 • keep your child at home until they are well again and all the blisters have dried